 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-It's Monday, so it must be time for the Mystery Jam.
+For the 55th consecutive week, it's Mystery Jam Monday.
 As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
-This is a fairly unusual one for reasons that will be obvious once you play it, but what the hell, let's have some fun this week.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
 Good luck...